Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: Introduction

 \section{Introduction}

-Deciding whether a planar graph is $3$-colorable is NP-complete~\cite{colplanarnpc}.
-However, every planar triangle-free graph is $3$-colorable by a well-known result of Gr\"otzsch~\cite{grotzsch1959}.
-This fact motivated a plethora of further results and conjectures concerning sufficient conditions guaranteeing $3$-colorability of a planar graph, see the survey~\cite{borsurvey} for more information.

-One of the most influential problems was proposed by Steinberg~\cite{conj-stein}, who conjectured that every planar graph without cycles of lengths $4$ and $5$ is $3$-colorable.
-This conjecture turns out to be surprisingly difficult to resolve.
-Borodin et al.~\cite{bor47} proved that every planar graph without cycles of lengths $4$ to $7$ is $3$-colorable, and only minor improvements were obtained over this result so far (Borodin et al.~\cite{col457} show that it suffices to exclude $5$-cycles, $7$-cycles, and $4$-cycles with a chord).

-Another natural extension of Gr\"otzsch' theorem concerns list coloring.
+The study of colorings of planar graphs has a long history, starting with the Four Color Problem in the 19th century.
+Let us recall that a \emph{$k$-coloring} of a graph $G$ is a function that assigns one of $k$ colors to each of the vertices of $G$, so that adjacent vertices have different colors, and we say that $G$ is \emph{$k$-colorable} if it has a $k$-coloring.
+The Four Color Problem (that is, whether every planar graph is $4$-colorable) was eventually resolved in the affirmative by Appel and Haken~\cite{AppHak1} in 1976, but over the time it has inspired many other coloring results; for example, a significantly easier proof that planar graphs are $5$-colorable dates back to the works of Kempe and Heawood, and Gr\"otzsch~\cite{grotzsch1959} proved that planar triangle-free graphs are $3$-colorable.

+It also inspired the study of many variants of graph coloring, most prominently \emph{list coloring}.
 A \emph{list assignment} for a graph $G$ is a function $L$ that to each vertex $v\in V(G)$ assigns a list $L(v)$ of colors.
 An \emph{$L$-coloring} of $G$ is a proper coloring $\varphi$ such that $\varphi(v)\in L(v)$ for every $v\in V(G)$.
 A graph $G$ is \emph{$k$-choosable} if there exists an $L$-coloring of $G$ for every assignment $L$ of lists of size $k$ to vertices of $G$.

-It is not true that every triangle-free planar graph is $3$-choosable~\cite{voigt1995}, and in fact, it is NP-hard to decide whether a triangle-free planar graph is $3$-choosable~\cite{chooscomplex}.
-However, Thomassen~\cite{thomassen1995-34} proved that every planar graph without cycles of lengths $3$ and $4$ is $3$-choosable.
+Clearly, every $k$-choosable graph is $k$-colorable, but the converse is known not to be true.
+For example, while every planar triangle-free graph is $3$-colorable, there exist such graphs that are not $3$-choosable~\cite{voigt1995}, and while every planar graph is $4$-colorable, not all are $4$-choosable~\cite{voigt1993}.
+On the other hand, planar graphs are $5$-choosable~\cite{thomassen1994}, and every planar graph without cycles of lengths $3$ and $4$ is $3$-choosable~\cite{thomassen1995-34}.

-In this paper, we are interested in the list-coloring version of Steinberg's problem.
-Voigt~\cite{Voigt45} constructed a planar graph without cycles of lengths $4$ and $5$ that is not $3$-choosable, disproving the direct generalization of Steinberg's conjecture.
-However, it is still natural to ask whether excluding some longer cycles suffices to guarantee $3$-choosability.
-The proof of Borodin~\cite{choos49} that every planar graph without cycles of lengths $4$ to $9$ is $3$-colorable also implies that such graphs are $3$-choosable, and in his survey~\cite{borsurvey}, Borodin points out that it has been open for more than 15 years whether every planar graph without cycles of lengths $4$ to $8$ is $3$-choosable.
-We prove this to be the case.